Jefferson F. Long: Biography

-Long was born into slavery to an enslaved mother and a white father near the city of Knoxville in Crawford County, Georgia on March 3, 1836.
+Long was born into slavery to an enslaved black mother and a white father near the city of Knoxville in Crawford County, Georgia on March 3, 1836.
 He taught himself to read and write, an illegal act for slaves, while setting type for the newspaper in Macon, Georgia.
-By 1860 Long had married Lucinda Carhart and had started a family.
-By the end of the American Civil War an emancipated Long had become a successful merchant tailor in Macon, Georgia.
+By 1860, Long had married Lucinda Carhart and had started a family.
+By the end of the American Civil War, an emancipated Long had become a successful merchant tailor in Macon, Georgia.

 Long had established himself as a prominent member of the Republican Party in 1867 and was elected in 1870 as a Republican to the Forty-first Congress to serve a term from January 16 to March 3, 1871.
 Georgia had no congressional representation from March 1869 to December 1870 due to the states failure to ratify the Fifteenth Amendment.
-Long is best known for his speech on the floor of the House of Representatives in opposition of a measure to provide amnesty to former Confederates:
+Long is best known for his speech on the floor of the House of Representatives in opposition to a measure to provide amnesty to former Confederates:

 He was not a candidate for re-election in 1870 due to anti-Reconstruction efforts by the white-majority Georgia GOP, but remained active in politics and serve as a delegate to the Republican National Convention from 1872 to 1880.

-After his congressional term, Long returned to his tailoring business in Macon which he ran with one of his sons.
+After his congressional term, Long returned to his tailoring business in Macon, which he ran with one of his sons.

 Long died from influenza on February 4, 1901, and was interred at Linwood Cemetery in Macon.